-1.1 The Gibraltar Gambling Commissioner and Gambling Division's (GGC) money laundering and terrorist financing risk assessment (ML/TF) highlights the principle risks which exist within each of the sectors that comprise the Gibraltar regulated gambling industry.

-1.2 The risk assessment is underpinned by quantitative and qualitative data which the GGC obtains in the course of its supervisory activity.

-1.3 This risk assessment will be an ongoing concern with emerging vulnerabilities being reviewed and incorporated into future iterations of this risk assessment.

-1.4 All sectors below have been assessed and given a risk rating on the basis of the risk scoring matrix (see methodology section) and in the context of the gambling sector in Gibraltar as a whole.

-1.5 There have been changes to the overall risk rating of the B2B gambling sector 2022/2023 iteration of this Risk Assessment after having been re-assessed in light of relevant data and information sources as detailed in paragraph 4.4 below.

-1.6 The remote gambling B2C sector has been assessed as having a higher risk

-1.7 The remote gambling B2B sector has been assessed as having a low risk.

-1.8 The land-based casino sector has been assessed as having a higher risk.

-1.9 The betting shop sector has been assessed as having a medium risk.

-1.10 The lotteries sector has been assessed as having a low risk.

-1.11 Other: Bingo, gaming machines (outside casinos) sector has been assessed as having a low risk.
+2. Introduction 3.
+Legal and Regulatory Framework 4.
+Methodology 5.
+Money Laundering and Terrorist Financing Threat 6.
+Regulatory Action & Learning Points 7.
+Emerging Risks 8.
+Risk Assessment by Sector: i.
+Remote B2Cs ii.
+Remote B2Bs Casinos (Land-based) iii. iv.
+Betting Shops ٧.
+Lotteries Other: Bingo, Gaming Machines (outside Casinos) ٧i.

+1. Executive Summary

+- 1.1 The Gibraltar Gambling Commissioner and Gambling Division's (GGC) money laundering and terrorist financing risk assessment (ML/TF) highlights the principle risks which exist within each of the sectors that comprise the Gibraltar regulated gambling industry. - 1.2 The risk assessment is underpinned by quantitative and qualitative data which the GGC obtains in the course of its supervisory activity. - 1.3 This risk assessment will be an ongoing concern with emerging vulnerabilities being reviewed and incorporated into future iterations of this risk assessment. - 1.4 All sectors below have been assessed and given a risk rating on the basis of the risk scoring matrix (see methodology section) and in the context of the gambling sector in Gibraltar as a whole.
+The risk ratings in this assessment represent a sector-specific, relative assessment of money laundering and terrorist financing risk within Gibraltar's gambling industry.
+They take into account both inherent risks and the effectiveness of existing mitigating measures (e.g., supervision, controls, operator compliance). - 1.5 As such, these are residual risk ratings, assessed in the context of the local gambling sector, not on an absolute basis. - 1.6 The 2025 iteration of this Risk Assessment maintains the existing overall risk ratings across different gambling sectors, reflecting a continued assessment that current controls and sector profiles remain appropriate.
+These ratings will continue to be kept under review in light of emerging risks and developments. - 1.7 The remote gambling B2C sector has been assessed as having a higher risk. - 1.8 The remote gambling B2B sector has been assessed as having a low risk. - 1.9 The land-based casino sector has been assessed as having a higher risk. - 1.10 The betting shop sector has been assessed as having a medium risk. - 1.11 The lotteries sector has been assessed as having a low risk. - 1.12 Other: Bingo, gaming machines (outside casinos) sector has been assessed as having a low risk.